dojot/dojot/api-gateway/kong/plugins/pepkong/README.md

 # Kong plugin PEPkong

-A plugin for the [Kong Microservice API Gateway](https://konghq.com/solutions/gateway/) intended to work with [Keycloak](https://www.keycloak.org/) to build an authorization layer for Restful APIs.
+A plugin for the [Kong Microservice API Gateway](https://konghq.com/solutions/gateway/) intended to work with [Keycloak](https://www.keycloak.org/) to build an authorization layer for Rest API.

 This plugin interact with Keycloak through [Authorization Service Endpoint](https://www.keycloak.org/docs/12.0/authorization_services/#_service_authorization_api), while this plugin is the PEP (Policy Enforcement Point) and Keycloak is the PDP (Policy Decision Point).